flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/pedestal/radar.md

 The A320 is fitted with a weather radar system which includes a Predictive Windshear System (PWS) and a weather hazard prediction function.

-The weather radar data can by display on the NDs in ARC or ROSE mode.
+The weather radar data can be displayed on the NDs in ARC or ROSE mode.

 In Microsoft Flight Simulator the system is limited by what the simulator provides which currently is only precipitation.